Hegghammer/daiR/paper.md

 for Tesseract [@ooms:2021] and Amazon Textract [@kretch:2021], but not for Document AI.
 The primary objective of `daiR` is therefore to provide access, from within R, to all the main functionalities of the Document AI API.
-The secondary aim is to offer tools to help parse of the output returned by the DAI processor.
+The secondary aim is to offer tools to help parse the output returned by the DAI processor.

-DAI is part of Google Cloud Services (GCS), a suite of cloud computing services for storage, analytics, and machine learning. daiR joins a family of existing R packages that interface with GCS, such as `googleLanguageR` [@edmondson:2020], that together allows for the implementation of multiple GCS tools into an R-based text mining workflow.
+DAI is part of Google Cloud Services (GCS), a suite of cloud computing services for storage, analytics, and machine learning. `daiR` joins a family of existing R packages that interface with GCS, such as `googleLanguageR` [@edmondson:2020], that together allows for the implementation of multiple GCS tools into an R-based text mining workflow.

 DAI currently has three API endpoints --- v1, v1beta2, and v1beta3 --- with
 partly overlapping sets of methods.
 Table 1 summarises their features and associated `daiR` functions.
-(Note that`daiR` does not provide access to v1beta3 as it is very similar to v1beta2.)
+(Note that `daiR` does not provide access to v1beta3 as it is very similar to v1beta2.)

 | `daiR` function | API endpoint | Processing method | Main features |